 Your tab bar is the main source of navigation between multiple screens.
-Keep Hamburger menu at bay if you have very less items.
+Keep the Hamburger menu at bay if you have very fewer items.
 Menus that stand out will be good for usage as obvious things always win.
 Also, it is suggested to put text adjacent to your icons as the majority of the people don’t recognize symbols instantly especially if they are not popular universally.
 If they are not active, icons usually show an outline rather than being filled.
 Through this, they gather less attention.

 28. Look at Tables

 The table view is generally used for listing content.
 Most apps employ a form of the table view.
-The reason is that it is very basic and customized to the level of smallest elements.
+The reason is that it is very basic and customized to the level of the smallest elements.
 At the basic level, there are various preset Styles and Accessories that can be taken into play.
 There is also an option to group the cells with a title above and the description below.

 29. All Collected

-If there are both rows and columns present in a grid style, you require collection view.
+If there are both rows and columns present in a grid style, you require a collection view.
 Yes, it is advanced much but you can definitely make any layout that you desire.
 With collection view layouts, the possibilities are endless.

 The alert dialog is used for the purpose of communicating important info and encouraging quick actions.
 Keep in mind to use fewer alerts and the ones present must be obvious.
 Further, the activity dialog helps you to share content via text, links, and images to iOS features like Favorites, Bookmarks, Airdrop and apps like Facebook, Twitter etc. Although the look can’t be customized, still the options can be.
 If the information presented is bit lengthy, use a model that is full-sized and appears from a slide, flip, fade or page animation.
-Just like other modals, it should be easy to cancel and keep it as brief as possible.
+Just like other models, it should be easy to cancel and keep it as brief as possible.

 31. The Keyboard Style

-The keyboard is needed to input information in text fields like chat, login or search.
+The keyboard is needed to input information in text fields like chat, log in or search.
 It is very customizable for email, phone numbers, URL and even emoji.
 You can select between light and dark themes and even choose how the action button should be named.

 32. Pick Up

-If there are plethora of options to choose from, you can utilize the picker control.
+If there are a plethora of options to choose from, you can utilize the picker control.
 It is very good for dates, which manage 3 fields in one action.